ror-community/ror_funder_registry_overlap/README.md

 # ror_funder_registry_overlap
- Small app for analyzing the current overlap between ROR and Funder Registry for a given Crossref member
+ Small app for analyzing the overlap between ROR and Funder Registry